eckoecho/Chicago-Crime-Analysis/README.md

 Author: Echo Diaz

-My goal of this analysis is to help law enforcement to understand the various crimes that play crucial roles in Chicago's communities.
-The target is to highlight the patterns in crime over two decades, which districts have the most activity.
-My process is to target the year and month to find any seasonality.
-I ask and answer pointed questions to get an overall makeup of Chicago crimes.
-Law Enforcement can use this analysis to send extra or specialized mental health counselors to aid in officiers collecting evidence and provide guidance.
+My goal with this analysis is to assist law enforcement in understanding the various crimes that play crucial roles in Chicago's communities.
+The analysis highlights crime patterns over two decades and identifies districts with the most activity.
+Law enforcement can leverage this analysis to allocate resources effectively and provide specialized support where needed.

-While crime in Chicago has a negative skew, trending in a decline in crime, there is plenty to gleen from this data.
+While crime in Chicago has a negative skew, trending in a decline, there is valuable information to glean from this data.

 ### The total number of crimes is decreasing across the years, seemlingly dropping 30% every decade.